The Berlin Blockade and Airlift: How Soviet Russia tried to starve Europe into submission

 This was done after it had become clear that the United States and its allies were not going to back down.

-Ultimately, the blockade continued for 11 months.
+Ultimately, the blockade had continued for 11 months.
 During this time, more than 200,000 flights delivered approximately 2.3 million tons of supplies, including food, fuel, and medicine, to isolated West Berlin.

 The cost of this operation was estimated at $12 billion (in today's money).